devnet0x/Proto_build/readme.md

 ```
 Where:

-environment            : devnet or testnet
+environment            : devnet or testnet or testnet2

 key_file               : File with public key in first line and private key in second line.